peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         int majorType,
         int value);

  Writes a CBOR major type number and an integer 0 or greater associated with it to a data stream, where that integer is passed to this method as a 32-bit signed integer.
 This is a low-level method that is useful for implementing custom CBOR encoding methodologies.
 This method encodes the given major type and value in the shortest form allowed for the major type.
 In the following example, an array of three objects is written as CBOR to a data stream.

     CBORObject.WriteValue(stream, 4, 3); /* array, length 3 */
             CBORObject.Write("hello world", stream); /* item 1 */
             CBORObject.Write(25, stream); /* item 2 */ CBORObject.Write(false,
             stream); // item 3

-In the following example, a map consisting of two key-value pairs is written as CBOR to a data stream.
+CBORObject.WriteValue(stream, 4, 3); /* array, length 3 */ CBORObject.Write("hello world", stream); /* item 1 */ CBORObject.Write(25, stream); /* item 2 */ CBORObject.Write(false, stream); // item 3 In the following example, a map consisting of two key-value pairs is written as CBOR to a data stream.

     CBORObject.WriteValue(stream, 5, 2); // map, 2 pairs
             CBORObject.Write("number", stream); // key 1 CBORObject.Write(25,
             stream); // value 1 CBORObject.Write("string", stream); // key 2
             CBORObject.Write("hello", stream); // value 2

-In the following example (originally written in C# for the .NET Framework version), a text string is written as CBOR to a data stream.
+CBORObject.WriteValue(stream, 5, 2); // map, 2 pairs CBORObject.Write("number", stream); // key 1 CBORObject.Write(25, stream); // value 1 CBORObject.Write("string", stream); // key 2 CBORObject.Write("hello", stream); // value 2 In the following example (originally written in C# for the .NET Framework version), a text string is written as CBOR to a data stream.

     string str = "hello world"; byte[] bytes = DataUtilities.GetUtf8Bytes(str, true); CBORObject.WriteValue(stream, 4,
             bytes.Length); stream.Write(bytes, 0, bytes.Length);

+string str = "hello world"; byte[] bytes = DataUtilities.GetUtf8Bytes(str, true); CBORObject.WriteValue(stream, 4, bytes.Length); stream.Write(bytes, 0, bytes.Length);

  <b>Parameters:</b>

  * <i>outputStream</i>: A writable data stream.